First Girlfriend

 We parted badly on that morning, and, as I should have known beforehand, we were never able to be friends again.
 For a long while, she would not even speak to me at all.
 I felt regretful whenever I saw her.
 I even had second thoughts, thinking that maybe our breakup had been a mistake.
 Later we got to the stage of sometimes exchanging a cold greeting in passing, but never anything more, and in time she attached herself to a new boyfriend.
 I could not help wondering whether she cared for him in the same way that she had cared for me.
 When we were older and out of high school, we lost track of each other.

-One day, thirty years later, I happened to see her again, when she came into the bookstore in which I worked.
+One day, thirty years later, I happened to see Melissa again, when she came into the bookstore in which I worked.
 I glanced up and saw her making a purchase at the cash register next to mine.
 She was no longer a teenager, of course, but otherwise she still looked much as she had in her younger days.
 Somehow, I had no doubt that the woman standing there was my first girlfriend.
 A boy of seven or eight, who I presumed to be her son, waited by her side.
 I do not know whether she took any notice of me that day (or, indeed, whether she would have remembered me at all), but she left the store before I could speak to her.
 I missed my chance to offer some words of belated contrition.

 Even now, after so many years have passed, I still am inclined to feel a twinge of remorse whenever I think of the clumsy manner in which I broke off our relationship.
 Although I still believe that it was best for me to unshackle myself from her and go my own way at that particular time, I have always wished that I had been able to handle our breakup more graciously.
 She was a trusting person, a girl with an open, guileless disposition, and I am sadly aware that, without deliberately meaning to do so, I treated her most unkindly.
 Our unhappy parting was a hard lesson for both of us.